pathbind/M-plus/README.md

 # Supported providers

-M+ currently exposes these built-in provider cards in this order:
+M+ provides **OpenRouter** as the easy multi-provider setup option.
+It then exposes these direct built-in provider cards in this order:

 1. GPT
 2. Claude